luciusmagn/magnusi.tech/posts/huoh.md

 Elsewhere, some time earlier.

 A man on a horse rides into the Morpho encampment from the side of the walls.
 Behind him, hundreds, if not thousands of black soldiers follow on foot.
-Their march is perfectly in unison, it sounds almost artifical.
+Their march is perfectly in unison, it sounds almost artificial.
 Just like a perfectly prepared army parade.

 The man on the horse stops on in front of one of the Morpho officers.
 The man was wearing a black coat,